nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### 5.4.1.
 Switch Tabs ⏩⚙️

 **What it does** <br>
-Switches between the different tabs in the sidebar.
+This command allows you to switch between the different tabs in the sidebar.

 **Command Format** <br>
 `switch TAB_NUMBER`